AckerlyXu/heima/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

 Take care using the **ImportDevicesAsync** method because in addition to provisioning new devices in your identity registry, it can also update and delete existing devices.

-> [AZURE.WARNING]
+> [!WARNING]
 > An import operation cannot be undone.
 Always back up your existing data using the **ExportDevicesAsync** method to another blob container before you make bulk changes to your identity registry.
 >
 >

 The **ImportDevicesAsync** method takes two parameters:

-* A *string* that contains a URI of an [Azure Storage](/documentation/services/storage/) blob container to use as *input* to the job.
+* A *string* that contains a URI of an [Azure Storage](../storage/index.md) blob container to use as *input* to the job.
 This URI must contain a SAS token that grants read access to the container.
 This container must contain a blob with the name **devices.txt** that contains the serialized device data to import into your identity registry.
 The import data must contain device information in the same JSON format that the **ExportImportDevice** job uses when it creates a **devices.txt** blob.
 The SAS token must include these permissions:

     ```
     SharedAccessBlobPermissions.Read
     ```

-*  A *string* that contains a URI of an [Azure storage](/documentation/services/storage/) blob container to use as *output* from the job.
+*  A *string* that contains a URI of an [Azure storage](../storage/index.md) blob container to use as *output* from the job.
 The job creates a block blob in this container to store any error information from the completed import **Job**.
 The SAS token must include these permissions:

     ```
     SharedAccessBlobPermissions.Write | SharedAccessBlobPermissions.Read | SharedAccessBlobPermissions.Delete
     ```

+> [!NOTE]
-> [AZURE.NOTE]  The two parameters can point to the same blob container.
+>  The two parameters can point to the same blob container.
 The separate parameters simply enable more control over your data as the output container requires additional permissions.

 The following C# code snippet shows how to initiate an import job: